gdunlevy/ENLP-Final-Project/README.md

 	Each method is in their own file.

 	HOMOGRAPHIC:
-	last_word.py
+	ENLP_Testing.ipynb
+		- Run cells in order in Google Colab.
+Sections explain which method is being tested where (GPT-2 or BERT). last_word.py
 		- Last word: this takes the last word and determines it is the pun. synset.py